httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 ### Serializing a Display String {#ser-display}

-Given a string of Unicode characters as input_string, return an ASCII string suitable for use in an HTTP field value.
+Given a sequence of Unicode codepoints as input_sequence, return an ASCII string suitable for use in an HTTP field value.

-0. If input_string is not a string of Unicode characters, fail parsing.
+0. If input_sequence is not a sequence of Unicode codepoints, fail parsing.
-1. Let byte_array be the result of applying UTF-8 encoding {{UTF8}} to input_string.
+1. Let byte_array be the result of applying UTF-8 encoding {{UTF8}} to input_sequence.
-2. Let encoded_string be an empty string.
+2. Let encoded_string be a string containing "%" followed by DQUOTE.
 3. For each byte in byte_array:
    1. If byte is %x25 ("%"), %x22 (DQUOTE), or in the ranges %x00-1f or %x7f-ff:
       1. Append "%" to encoded_string.
       2. Let encoded_byte be the result of applying base16 encoding ({{Section 8 of !RFC4648}}) to byte.
       3. Append encoded_byte to encoded_string.
    2. Otherwise, decode byte as an ASCII character and append the result to encoded_string.
-4. Let output be a string containing "%" followed by DQUOTE.
-5. Append encoded_string to output.
-6. Append DQUOTE to output.
+4. Append DQUOTE to encoded_string.
-7. Return output.
+5. Return encoded_string.

 ## Parsing Structured Fields {#text-parse}